Gas Fire Removal Cost

 • The average cost of gas fire removal is around £215.

-In this UK guide to gas fire removal, we’ll cover:
+In this guide, we’ll cover:

 Is your gas fire old and inefficient?
-Take it out and modernise your space, save on energy bills and free up space for a new heating system.
+Take it out and modernise your space, potentially save on energy bills and free up space for a new heating system.

 But gas fire removal isn’t a DIY job – improper handling can lead to leaks or big bills.
 That’s why you need to hire a Gas Safe-registered engineer.
 This guide will tell you the costs involved and how to do it safely and efficiently.